evansmal/deepmars/README.md

 ![Banner](https://github.com/evansmal/deepmars/blob/master/assets/banner.png)

-A small web application that allows a user to train a convolutional neural network in the browser without any programming experience.
+A small web application that allows a user to train a convolutional neural network on MER imagery in the browser without any programming experience.

 ## Getting Started